The-Trademark-Factory/thetrademarkfactory/content/pages/about.md

   - _bookshop_name: cta/ctaDefault
     title: <p><em>Affordable</em> Fixed Fees-No Compromises</p>
     content: >-
-      <p><em>We understand small business because we are one</em> and we
+      <p><em>We understand small businesses because we are one
-      understand that small business needs transparency in fees.
-With this in mind, our AI inspired online application form enables us to maintain competitive fees while upholding the high-quality service you deserve.</p>
+      ourselves,&nbsp;</em>and we understand that small businesses need transparency in fees.
+With this in mind, our AI inspired online application form allows us to keep our costs low while upholding the high-quality service you deserve.</p>
     button:
       title_button: Apply for your trademark today
       url: /application/search